danwing/referee/draft-wing-settle-referee.md

 do not match, the client aborts the communication; further actions by the client are an implementation detail.

+* The expiration time of the cached information can also be determined by the Decider and the client refreshes the cache once the expiration time is passed.
+This gives flexibility to schedule the refresh during any time of the day.

 ## Revoking Authorization